stratpoint-daniel-eullo/kafka-training/docs/exercises/day01-exercises.md

 # Day 1 Exercises: Kafka Fundamentals

+> **Learning Tracks:** These exercises focus on platform-agnostic Kafka fundamentals using CLI tools and pure Java AdminClient API.
+Data engineers should complete all exercises.
+Java developers may optionally explore Spring Boot Admin examples in the codebase.

+## Data Engineer Track Exercises (Recommended)

-## Exercise 1: Basic Topic Operations
+### Exercise 1: Basic Topic Operations - CLI & AdminClient

 ### Objective
 Learn to create, list, and describe topics using both CLI and Java AdminClient.